G-Research/spark-dgraph-connector/README.md

 ## Examples

-The following examples use a local Dgraph instance setup as described in the [Dgraph Quickstart Guide](https://dgraph.io/docs/get-started).
+The following examples use a local Dgraph (≥20.03.3) instance setup as described in the [Dgraph Quickstart Guide](https://dgraph.io/docs/get-started).
-Run [Step 1](https://dgraph.io/docs/get-started/#step-1-run-dgraph) to start an instance, [Step 2](https://dgraph.io/docs/get-started/#step-2-run-mutation) to load example graph data, and [Step 3](https://dgraph.io/docs/get-started/#step-3-alter-schema) to add a schema.
+Run [Step 1](https://dgraph.io/docs/get-started/#step-1-run-dgraph) to start an instance, a `DROP_ALL` for Dgraph ≥20.07.0 only,
+[Step 2](https://dgraph.io/docs/get-started/#step-2-run-mutation) to load example graph data, and [Step 3](https://dgraph.io/docs/get-started/#step-3-alter-schema) to add a schema.
 These steps are provided in the following scripts:

     ./dgraph-instance.start.sh
+    ./dgraph-instance.drop_all.sh  # for Dgraph ≥20.07.0 only
     ./dgraph-instance.insert.sh
     ./dgraph-instance.schema.sh

+The Dgraph version can optionally be set via `DGRAPH_TEST_CLUSTER_VERSION` environment variable.

 The connection to Dgraph can be established via a `target`, which is the [hostname and gRPC port of a Dgraph Alpha node](https://dgraph.io/docs/deploy/#cluster-setup) in the form `<hostname>:<port>`.